byztxt/byzantine-majority-text/tei-xml-unicode/README.md

 # TEI-XML files of the Byzantine Textform

 This folder contains XML files of the entire New Testament (inside the `BYZ` subfolder) and of each book.
-These files *do not contain accents nor variants* because they are derived from Professor Robinson's `.ASC` files.
+These files *do not contain accents nor variants*.
 They represent the main text of the Byzantine Textform.

 The files are converted with a script in the `scripts` folder (see there for more details).
-The source files are in the `textonly-online-bible`.
+The source files are in the `source/Strongs` folder.

 ## Using CollateX

-You can visit this website and download CollateX from there https://collatex.net/download/
+You can download the CollateX software from this URL https://collatex.net/download/

-Suppose you want to compare P66 with the Byzantine text of John 1.
+Let's suppose you want to compare P66 with the Byzantine text of John 1.
 You can get the transcription of P66 from the INTF here  https://ntvmr.uni-muenster.de/community/vmr/api/transcript/get/?docID=10066&indexContent=John%201&pageID=ALL&format=teiraw  and the Byzantine text in the present folder.

 For this demo, we prepared a TEI file with only the first chapter of the Byzantine John.
 You can find it [here](assets/demo_john_1.xml) (if you try to run CollateX on the entire book, it will take some time.)